Rithari/OnePlusBot/Documentation.md

 Allows you to ask bot to remind you something.\
 Syntax is `;remind lenght your_text` with lenght being days, hours, minutes and seconds.\
 Eg `;remind 2d1h3m write documentation`\
-Bot will send a message in channel in which one you executed command when time will be over with a mention and a jump link to command message.\
-It will also tell you ID of reminder.\
+After executing the remind command, the bot will ping you and inform you of the id this reminder has.\
 You can cancel the reminder by using `;unremind remind_ID`